lankaapura/lankapura.net/_posts/2018-01-29-JavaScript-Copy-To-Clipboard.md

 ---

 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/font-awesome/4.1.0/css/font-awesome.min.css">
 Ever wanted to copy something to the clipboard programmatically using javascript?
-Here's how do it for few diffrent use cases.
+Here's how do it for few different use cases.

 ## Simple Use Cases